 According to the minister, the leasing contract is intended to bridge the period until 2025 when a new European combat drone will enter service.
 Last year, Germany, France, Italy and Spain agreed to build such an UAV.
 In this project Germany wants to take the lead role.

-The lease of three to five Heron TPs will cost roughly €600 million (US $650 million), with the deployment's start scheduled for 2018, government sources disclosed.
+The lease of a batch of three to five Heron TPs will cost is calculated at costs of roughly €600 million (US $650 million), with and the start of the deployment's start is scheduled for 2018, government sources disclosed.
 The contract is to be concluded by the end of this year.
 Apparently, the UAVs are to be stationed initially in Israel for training purposes, but a relocation to an air base in northern Germany is planned in the long run.
 However, in case of problems with the registration, a deployment in Israel seems to be possible.

 Another argument for Heron TP is its significantly faster availability in comparison to a procurement of US model Predator, insiders said.
 The technical resemblance of Heron 1 and Heron TP should also facilitate the training of operating personnel.

 Nevertheless, with the selection of the Israeli aircraft the Bundeswehr goes a special path, as British, French, Italians, Dutch and Spanish opted for US drones produced by General Atomics.
 In case of problems with logistics, maintenance or operations Germany can't tap resources of European partners.

 According to media reports, it is currently being discussed to arm the Heron TP with the air-to-ground missile Brimstone from European manufacturer MBDA, which was confirmed by well-informed sources.
 Britain has used the weapon already in Libya and Iraq.
 The German Air Force checks apparently procurement of this missile for its Typhoon Eurofighters.
 However, IAI should have a say in the selection, as the Israelis would have to disclose their interface for the integration of weapons.
 Brimstone is manufactured by MBDA UK.